-When in an alarm condition, the display will alternate between the alarm code and the current cabinet temperature.
-The alarm icon will also illuminate and the beeper will activate.
 If there is a regulation probe error, the display will just show alarm code "E0" and not flash the cabinet temperature.
 If there is a probe error, you must contact your service provider immediately.

-Alarm Code Alarm Description Notes EO Regulation Probe Error Located in return air stream E1 Evaporator Probe Error Located in evaporator coil E2 Ambient Probe Error Located on side of electrical box LO Low Temperature Alarm Reference "AL" parameter HI High Temperature Alarm Reference "AH" parameter
+Alarm Code Alarm Description Notes E0 Regulation Probe Error Located in return air stream E1 Evaporator Probe Error Located in evaporator coil E2 Ambient Probe Error Located on side of electrical box LO Low Temperature Alarm Re Reference "AL" parameter HI High Temperature Alarm nperature Alarm Reference "AH" parameter

-- Error code "E0": Control will operate the appliance in a preprogrammed ON/OFF cycle based on time, not temperature. - Error code "E1": The control will still go into a defrost but will terminate on time, not temperature. - Error code "E2": The aux heaters will not operate. - If the control goes into a high/low temperature alarm, the beeper will sound and alarm icon will illuminate.
-When the temperature goes below alarm threshold for high temperature alarms or above alarm threshold for low temperature alarms, the control will go back to normal display.
+- If there is an error code "E0", the control will operate the appliance in a preprogrammed ON/OFF cycle based on time, not temperature. - If there is an error code "E1", the control will still go into a defrost but will terminate on time, not temperature. - If there is an error code "E2", the aux heaters will not operate.